- Agency and Board Meeting Information

 (5) Must not currently be in jail or prison.

-(6) Must not have been considered for a pardon within the previous twelve months.
+(6) Must not have been considered for a pardon within the previous three (3) years.

 Any cases from other jurisdictions must also meet these criteria, even though not eligible for an Oklahoma pardon.